Netherlands - Generic Functions for data exchange Implementation Guide

 Here is a brief overview of the processes that are involved:

-2. Every care provider registers the endpoint (url) of its 'Administration Directory' at the LRZa registry.
+2. Every care provider registers the endpoint (URL) of its 'Administration Directory' at the LRZa registry (also an 'Administration Directory').

-3. An 'Update client' uses the LRZa and the Administration Directories to consolidate all data into a 'Query Directory.'
+3. An 'Update Client' uses the LRZa (GF-Adressering, ADR-7) and the care provider Administration Directories to consolidate all data into a 'Query Directory.'

-4. A practitioner and/or system (EHR) can now use the Query Directory to search for a healthcare service, organization, department, location, endpoint, or practitioner.
+4. A practitioner and/or system (EHR) can now use the Query Directory to search for resources defined within mCSD (for example: a practitioner searching for a healthcare service or a system searching for a specific endpoint)

 Each component, data model, and transaction will be discussed in more detail.